blikblum/wc-context/docs/index.md

 ### Works with Shadow DOM

-&nbsp; &nbsp; ✓ Works with shadow dom and slotted content (handles timing issues)<br>
+The context can ben consumed in any level of child node tree regardless of shadow dom boundaries.

+It also handles the timing issue when consuming a context inside a slotted content

-&nbsp; &nbsp; ✓ Easy to implement unit tests.
-Most of the time, same as components without context<br>
+### Easy to implement unit tests

-&nbsp; &nbsp; ✓ Builtin integration with LitElement<br>
+Most of the time there's no need of special handling to write unit tests.
+Just set the property that should receive the context value.

+When the context is deep in the node tree or are not linked to a property, wrap the component with `context-provider` component or use lit directive

+### Lazy loading context data

-&nbsp; &nbsp; ✓ Builtin ContextProvider ([Reactive Controller](https://lit.dev/docs/composition/controllers/)) with primitives for lazy loading<br>
+With ContextProvider ([Reactive Controller](https://lit.dev/docs/composition/controllers/)) is possible to implement data lazy loading.
-&nbsp; &nbsp; ✓ Builtin context-provider and context-consumer elements<br>